Matatika/matatika-docs/content/workspaces.md

 /api/workspaces/{workspace-id}/invitations
 {:.path .path-POST}

+Creates a workspace invitation to the workspace `workspace-id`.

 ### Prerequisites
-- Must be a member of the workspace
+- The user must be a member of the workspace `workspace-id`

 ### Request
 #### Body